Section 1:Fort William to Gairlochy, 10.5 miles, 17 km / 4 - 5 hours

 A warm welcome awaits you at Guisachan House, a family run private hotel offering bed and breakfast in Fort William.
-We are situated in an elevated position only 10 minutes walk from Fort William town centre, railway station, bus stance, shops, cinema and tourist information centre.
+Situated in an elevated position only 10 minutes walk from Fort William town centre, railway station, bus stance, and tourist information centre.

 Dalcomera B&B - Gairlochy

 Overlooking Ben Nevis and the River Lochy Dalcomera makes for the perfect first nights stop on the Great Glen Way.